tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 We'll work only on pure operations for now, but we'll come back to this later.
 We do often want to optimize impure operations as well!

+We'll start off with the simplest form of value numbering, which operates only on linear sequences of instructions, like basic blocks or traces.

 ## Local value numbering

 Let's build a small implementation of local value numbering (LVN).
 We'll start with